Pacific Horizon Investment Trust PLC Acquires Own Shares - TipRanks.com

 More about Pacific Horizon Investment Trust PLC

-Pacific Horizon Investment Trust PLC operates in the financial services industry, focusing on investment management.
-The company primarily engages in managing a diversified portfolio of investments, aiming to achieve long-term capital growth for its stakeholders.
+Pacific Horizon Investment Trust PLC operates in the financial sector, focusing on investment management.
+It primarily deals with securities and aims to provide shareholders with long-term capital growth by investing in companies across various markets.

 Technical Sentiment Signal: Buy